headquarters/bugs/missing-file-caching/README.md

 `docker run -d --rm --name=apache-test -p 8008:80 --mount type=bind,source="$(pwd)"/src/,target=/usr/local/apache2/htdocs/ <name>`

 ## Check localhost
-http://localhost:8008 will return the default Ember application static HTML page with some extra requests that should 404.
+http://localhost:8008 will return a static HTML page with a JS file that should 404.

 The HTML referenced in the iframe will fail with a 302 that then redirects to a 200 that serves up the 404 page.
 Confusing, right?!